petergithub/notes/01Technology/ubuntuNotes.md

 Keyboard problems, setting 3rd level chooser and Meta key in Unity http://ubuntuforums.org/showthread.php?t=2220062
-If you're not sure which key codes represent which keys on your keyboard you might want to run xev and then press the desired keys to get their codes. less /usr/share/X11/xkb/symbols/us
+If you are not sure which key codes represent which keys on your keyboard you might want to run xev and then press the desired keys to get their codes. less /usr/share/X11/xkb/symbols/us

 ### Move Running Process to Background